 Research and professional insight

 The course is offered within the dynamic Centre for Business Law and Practice (CBLP) with all the facilities that a leading research-led university offers.
 This includes opportunities for extra-curricular activities that enhance transferable skills and develop your knowledge of the law and its impact on the wider world.

 The CBLP offers a wide range of experience and expertise in several fields.
 It has links to the business community through, for example, the Advisory Board, which includes practitioners amongst its members.
 Industry and professional speakers regularly participate in conference and seminar events, which you’re encouraged to attend.

 The Centre includes among its members internationally renowned researchers, and teaching staff who are qualified in the legal profession.

 Watching in China?
 View this video on YouKu

-Compulsory modules studied throughout the year will enable you to hone your legal research and writing skills, culminating in your dissertation – an independent piece of research on your chosen topic.
+Compulsory modules will enable you to hone your legal research and writing skills, culminating in your dissertation – an independent piece of research on your chosen topic.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Year 1 compulsory modules

 |Postgraduate Legal Research Skills||15|